komodorio/docs/docs/Learn/Workflows.md

     - Is the node ready?
     - Is the node overcommitted?
     - Is the node under pressure?
-    - Are system Pods healthy?
+    - Are system pods healthy?
     - Is the network available?
-    - Are Pods being evicted?
+    - Are pods being evicted?
-    -Are user pods healthy?
+    - Are user pods healthy?
     - Is the node schedulable?
     - Node overall resource consumption including top 5 pod consumers (requires metric-server installed)

 - Notes
-    - The Node detector currently does not deal with nodes in an Unknown state (this means Spot interruptions or scale-down events will not be handled by the WF, could affect other scenarios as well)
+    - The Node detector currently does not deal with nodes in an Unknown state (this means Spot interruptions or scale-down events will not be handled by the WF, this could affect other scenarios as well)
-    - Will only run on Nodes that are created for more than 3 minutes (there is a 3-minute delay from Node create time prior to running the WF)
+    - The Node detector will only run on Nodes that are created for more than 3 minutes (there is a 3-minute delay from Node create time prior to running the workflow)

 ## PVC Detector
 Detects PVCs in a pending state.